-Motor drive splines are lubricated via the pulley shaft and should be greased every 8 hours with 5-10 pumps of grease.
+Motor drive splines are lubricated via the pulley shaft and should be greased weekly with 1 - 2 pumps of grease.

 Oil requirements

 Fill the tank to centre of sight gauge with approximately 200 litres of Texaco Rando HD46 or equivalent oil.
 Do not over fill.